2023 – 2025 Board Members

 Tomie Arai (she, her) is a public artist who lives and works in NYC.
-She has designed both temporary and permanent public works of art for Creative Time, the US General Services Administration Art in Architecture Program, the NYC PerCent for Art Program, the Cambridge Arts Council, the MTA Arts for Transit Program, the New York City Board of Education and the San Francisco Arts Commission.Tomie’s work has been exhibited nationally and is in the collections of the Library of Congress, the Bronx Museum of the Arts, the Japanese American National Museum, the Williams College Museum of Art, and the Whitney Museum of American Art.
+She has designed both temporary and permanent public works of art for Creative Time, the US General Services Administration Art in Architecture Program, the NYC PerCent for Art Program, the Cambridge Arts Council, the MTA Arts for Transit Program, the New York City Board of Education and the San Francisco Arts Commission.Tomie’s work has been exhibited nationally and is in the collections of the Library of Congress, the Bronx Museum of the Arts, the Japanese American National Museum, the Williams College Museum of Art, the Museum of Modern Art, and the Whitney Museum of American Art.
+In the year 2000, Tomie Arai was one of 50 artists nationwide to participate in the Artists & Communities: America Creates for the Millennium Project, sponsored by the MidAtlantic Arts Foundation and the NEA.
+Tomie received a National Lifetime Achievement Award from the Women’s Caucus for Art in 2016.
 In 2015, she co-founded the cultural collective, The Chinatown Art Brigade with artists Betty Yu and ManSee Kong.

 Winston Estevez (he, him) is the Artistic Director of IATI Theater.
 He is an actor, accomplished scientist in Mathematics and Computer Science from Fordham University, and Administrator in Human Resources from Cornell University.
 Winston has worked as an actor in multiple theater companies in New York, Puerto Rico and Colorado.
 He has also worked at NYC Health & Hospital Corporations, General Electrics, and The Feinstein Institute for Medical Research.

 Jasmina Sinanović (they, them) teaches at Anthropology, Gender Studies and International Studies Department at the City College by day and is a performing/theatre artist by night.
+They also serve as the Director of Finance and Development for CLAGS: The Center for LGBTQ Studies at CUNY.
 Their research interests are in queer, performance and postcolonial theory as well as the study of the idea of Balkanism.
 They hold an M.F.A. in Dramaturgy from Stony Brook University and M.A. in Theatre from CUNY Graduate Center via Brooklyn College.
-Currently they are working on two projects – a research on an experience by trans and non binary adjunct faculty at CUNY and a play on isolation, violence and ending of the world as we know it.
 Jasmina is a member of WOW Cafe Theater – a women and/or trans theater collective in the East Village